 Step 3: Marinating the Pork Cubes

-Refrigerate the pork belly for no less than 4 hours and up to 24 hours.
+Refrigerate the pork belly for at least 4 hours and up to 24 hours.

 Step 4: Smoking the Pork Belly on Your Pit Boss

-Load the cherry wood pellets, prime, and set the Pit Boss to a grill temperature of 225°F and wait until it has come to temperature.
+Load the cherry wood pellets, prime, and set the Pit Boss to a grill temperature of 225°F. Wait until it has reached the desired temperature.

 Place the pork belly pieces directly on the grill grates and close the lid.
 Insert a temperature probe into the middle of your largest pork belly cube.
 Smoke for 3 hours.